perowong/miniprogram-video-swiper-kit/README.md

 > If you want to install other components, just run:
 > ```
 > # npm
-> npm i @miniprogram-video-components/{{component-name}}
+> npm i @miniprogram-video-swiper-kit/{{component-name}}
 >
 > # yarn
-> yarn add @miniprogram-video-components/{{component-name}}
+> yarn add @miniprogram-video-swiper-kit/{{component-name}}
 > ```

 Check out [all available components here]().

 ## Documentation

-The miniprogram-video-components docs are located at https://miniprogram-video-components.overio.spcace
+The miniprogram-video-swiper-kit docs are located at https://miniprogram-video-swiper-kit.overio.spcace

 - [Introduction]()
 - Getting Started